wp-plugins/woocommerce-ajax-filters/readme.txt

 * Scroll theme - if "Filter Box Height" is set and box length is more than "Filter Box Height" scroll appear and how it looks depends on the theme you choose.

+= Next Release ( 1.1.0 ) =

+= Features: =
+* New type Image.
+Admin can upload image to select and deselect before/instead of text
+* Option to add icons before/after option text
+* Option to take control over (default) sorting function, make it AJAXy and work with filters

+= Changes: =
+* Optimize and then Refactor the code

 == Installation ==